 This blog post describes a simple solution for creating a storage server, a topic I have been asked about several times over the last few years.

-The drawing below gives an impression of such setup.
+The drawing below gives an impression of such a setup.

 Each server is connected to both the internet and a secure Private Network.
 Remote Management of the servers goes via the Leaseweb Customer Portal and a secure VPN connection allows us to control the servers from the console.